 Working with an agency is a whole other story.
-You will interact with multiple stakeholders who are responsible for different areas (design, branding, development, copywriting, SEO, etc.) making the process much longer and resulting in more work hours.
-You get quality, no doubt – but the price increases enormously.
+You will interact with multiple stakeholders who are responsible for different areas of your website (design, branding, development, copywriting and SEO).
+This makes the process much longer and leads generally to more work hours.
+You get quality results and excellent communication, no doubt – but the price increases enormously.

 So... how much does a website cost?

 The right answer to the question of how much does a website cost is… that it depends on many factors!
 It’s up to your preferences, needs and budget to decide how much work you are willing to invest yourself and what to outsource to another person.